-Brewmaster Monk Tank Guide – The War Within (11.0.2)
+Brewmaster Monk Tank Guide – Midnight Season 1 (12.0.1)

 by

-Brewmaster Monk Talent Builds in The War Within
+Brewmaster Monk Talent Builds in Midnight

 For Brewmasters, most of your specialization tree talent points in particular are “locked in” and will rarely be changed.
 Despite this, there are four distinct builds present depending on the type of content you are doing.
 All of them are shown below.

-Build Import Code: CwQAAAAAAAAAAAAAAAAAAAAAAAAAAAGjxMMjFzDsNzMzAAAAAAAglFQYGYGmZhxYbmZGmlxYsNLz0y2DsYbMzMzCAAsMbTLz2MLDAAIAMYB
+Build Import Code: CwQAAAAAAAAAAAAAAAAAAAAAAAAAAgZbzYGPwYWM2mxMDAAAAAAALLYEmBmhxmZMmZmZMzywMmZZYZzy2sMMLAAwysMtMbzsMAAQAmhNwMDYaMAAgB

 Build Notes: